Documentation That Scales: Constitution, Contracts, and Runbooks

 1. Constitution (docs/constitution.md).
 The non-negotiables: dual-output rule for HAL, no em dashes, router invariants.
 Any change requires explicit approval.

 2. Contracts (docs/contracts/*.md).
-Each file mirrors one subsystem—navigation, analytics, brand tokens, content schema.
+Each file mirrors one subsystem such as navigation, analytics, brand tokens, or content schema.
 It states what exists today and the interface another system can rely on.
 No future tense, no runbook steps.

 3. Runbooks (docs/runbooks/*.md).
 Markdown checklists paired with the relevant contract.
 They capture cadence ("roll analytics 05:00 UTC"), commands, verification steps, and rollback notes.